ryanshiroma/baseball-audio-cheating-detection/README.md

   - Use SHAPley values to pinpoint the sound itself
 - Future Work
   - Rerun the analysis for past seasons and other teams
+  - upgrade the architecture to newer ML techniques and adapt it to be multi-modal(add video)

+# Model Ideation
+The high level version of the model is to combine numerical tabular pitch data from MLB.com with sound data and attempt to predict the pitch type(either fastball or off-speed)
+*(more detail to be added in the future)*

 # The Data